pop-os/docs/src/manage-apps/manage-repos-terminal.md

 ### Add a Repository Using apt-manage

-The `add` option will create an entry in the text file located in `/etc/apt/sources.list.d/` (Debian repositories).
+The `add` option will create an entry in the text file located in `/etc/apt/sources.list.d/`.
 Enter this command and enter your password when prompted.

 ```bash
 apt-manage add [RepositoryURI]
 ```

-In this example the Debian repository for the ProtonVPN CLI tool is added:
+In this example, the apt repository for the ProtonVPN CLI tool is added:

 ![Add Repo with apt-manage](/images/manage-repos/apt-manage-add-repo.png)